m-elhamlaoui/development-platform-sneakpeak/README.md

 ## 🌌 Features

 - 🔭 **Live NASA News** — Articles imported via a public API and served dynamically.
+- 🛰️ **Mission Data Integration** — Real-time data on launches and expeditions retrieved via two public APIs from The Space Devs.
 - 📅 **Keyword & Date Filter** — Intuitive frontend filters to narrow down space news by keyword or date.
 - 📦 **Save-for-Later** — Logged-in users can bookmark articles to revisit later.
 - 🪐 **View Saved Mode** — Toggle to show only saved articles.